 By Danielle DeSimone

-On August 7, Purple Heart Day, the nation pauses to acknowledge and remember the sacrifices made by brave men and women in the military.
+On August 7, Purple Heart Day, the nation pauses to acknowledge and remember the sacrifices made by the brave members of our military.

-In honor of Purple Heart Day, here are eight facts about the history of the Purple Heart Medal and its recipients:
+In honor of Purple Heart Day, here are nine facts about the history of the Purple Heart Medal and its recipients:

-1. It’s the Oldest Military Award Still Presented to American Service Members
+1. The Purple Heart is the Oldest Military Award Still Presented to American Service Members

 The Purple Heart’s first predecessor, the Fidelity Medallion, was created in 1780 by the Continental Congress, but was only awarded to three soldiers that year.

-The Badge of Military Merit later became known as the Purple Heart, which is still presented to U.S. service members today.
+The Badge of Military Merit later became evolved into what we now know as the Purple Heart, which is still presented to qualified U.S. service members today.

-MacArthur, who wanted to refresh and rename the award in time for the bicentennial of George Washington’s birthday, worked with the Washington Commission of Fine Arts and Elizabeth Will, a heraldry specialist in the Army’s Office of the Quartermaster General.
+MacArthur, who wanted to refresh and rename the award in time for the bicentennial of George Washington’s birthday, worked with the Washington Commission of Fine Arts and Elizabeth Will, a heraldry specialist in the Army’s Office of the Quartermaster General, to design the medal.